MicrosoftDocs/ai-builder/ai-builder-docs/build-model.md

 ## Troubleshooting

-Make sure AI Builder has been enabled AI Builder for your environment.
+Make sure AI Builder has been enabled for your environment.
 Otherwise, you won't have access to AI Builder functionality.

 ## Next step